yuyatinnefeld/prometheus/PCA/exam-mock.md

 14. What is the purpose of the `scrape_interval` configuration in Prometheus?
 15. Which type of database does Prometheus utilize?
 16. What component is responsible for collecting metrics from an instance and exposing them in a format that Prometheus expects?
-17. Which component is suitable for collecting metrics from batch jobs?
+17. Which component is suitable for collecting metrics from batch/cron jobs?
 18. When is the configuration option `honor_labels:true` used?
-19. What is the purpose of port `9090/9093/9100/9091` in Prometheus?
+19. What is the purpose of port `9090/9093/9100/9091/9115` in Prometheus?
 20. what are 2 default metric labels?
 21. Which of the file systems is recommended/supported by Prometheus?
 22. How can you configure a Blackbox Exporter probe to check the successful response of your servers to PING?